 The UL rating system is the most widely recognized and accepted rating system in North America.
 UL fire ratings are based on four main criteria: fire resistance, smoke resistance, hose stream resistance, and impact resistance.

 The fire resistance rating indicates how long the door can resist the passage of flames and heat.
-The rating is expressed in hours, and the door is tested to see how long it can withstand the heat and flames before failing.
+The rating specifies hours, and testers evaluate how long the door withstands heat and flames before failing.

 The smoke resistance rating indicates how effectively the door can prevent the spread of smoke.
-The door is tested to see how much smoke is able to pass through it during a fire.
+During a fire, testers examine how much smoke can pass through the door.

 The hose stream resistance rating indicates how well the door can withstand the force of water from a fire hose.
-The door is subjected to a high-pressure stream of water to see how well it holds up.
+They subject the door to a high-pressure stream of water to test its durability.

 The impact resistance rating indicates how well the door can withstand impact from a heavy object or debris during a fire.